 She recently completed her two senior theses: "We Will Make This Work:" The University of Chicago as Urban Planner, 1890—2017 (for Geography), and Ground Truth (for Visual Arts), in the Spring of 2017.
-Her work has been shown in numerous venues and publications; view the comprehensive list on the right side of this page.
+Her work has been shown in numerous venues and publications, which may be viewed in comprehensive list on the right side of this page.

 She is available for photo, map, and design commissions; inquire here.

-Click one of the icons below to see her various social media accounts.
+Click one of the icons below to see more of her web presence, or get in touch.

 Start: Gallery (April 20—May 20, 2017)